alexgarciac/biotea/README.txt

 For NCBO Annoator is possible to include only or exclude some ontologies.
 You will need to specify the enumeration name of the ontology, see names at ws.biotea.ld2rdf.util.ncbo.annotator.Ontology

+IMPORTANT: REmember to configure your Bioportal API key in order to use the NCBOAnnotator

-IMPORTANT: Remember to point to your local copy of whatizit.wsdl.dir
+IMPORTANT: If you are annotating with Whatiziti, remember to point to your local copy of whatizit.wsdl.dir

 ##############################
 #Running environment